-According to the Flinn Foundation's Bioscience Roadmap report, in the first decade, Arizona has built major research facilities at its universities like the Biodesign Institute, formed new private research institutes, attracted top talent, created high-tech business incubators, and greatly expanded statewide STEM (science, technology, education, math) education programs.
+According to the Flinn Foundation's Bioscience Roadmap report, in the first decade, Arizona built major research facilities at its universities like the Biodesign Institute, which formed new private research institutes, attracted top talent, created high-tech business incubators, and greatly expanded statewide STEM (science, technology, education, math) education programs.
 The number of Arizona bioscience industry jobs grew by 45 percent, nearly four times greater than the nation.

 “The updated Bioscience Roadmap builds on the successes of its first decade and adds contemporary strategies to take Arizona’s bioscience base to the next level,” said Jack Jewett, President & CEO of the Flinn Foundation, which commissioned the update and the original Bioscience Roadmap in 2002.
 “Arizona is now known as a top emerging bioscience state, but we have far to go to reach our full potential.”

 What is the future evolution of the Biodesign Institute?